 Publishing is a major studied within the field of Communication & Journalism.
 Publishing is ranked 327th in popularity out of a total of 384 college majors analyzed by College Factual.
 It is an uncommon major with only 37 graduations per year.

 Men make up 8% of the student body while 92% of Publishing students are women.
 The Southeast region is home to the most common Publishing colleges.

 Keep scrolling to explore the most popular colleges and universities for Publishing majors.
 Here's how we came up with the ranking.

 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

-Every student pursuing a degree in Publishing needs to check out Belmont University.
+Belmont University is the top choice for students interested in pursuing a Publishing degree.
 Located in Nashville, Tennessee, this institution is a logical option for students who enjoy the thrill of a substantial city.

 It's hard to find a better school than Hastings College if you wish to study Publishing.
 Hastings, Nebraska gives a charming small-town setting for students to study in.

 About 94.0% of applicants send ACT scores, with the typical score in the 23 range.
 Hastings' 13:1 student-to-faculty ratio is one of the very best in the nation.
-Go deeper to check out just how Hastings College ranks in other categories.
+A virtual tour may be a good way to find out more about Hastings College.

 It's hard to beat The Master's College and Seminary if you wish to pursue Publishing as a major.
 It is located in the suburban location of Santa Clarita, California.

 Parents, you might be relieved to know we feel The Master's College and Seminary has a comparatively low crime rate.
 Around 69.0% of The Master's College applicants submit their SAT scores, which average around 1,080.
 For additional information, check out the college scorecard.